UPPS No. 04.01.01

 The ISO shall periodically (at least annually) complete or commission a risk assessment of the information resources considered essential to the university’s critical mission and functions, and shall recommend to the owners and custodians of these resources appropriate risk mitigation measures, technical controls, and procedural safeguards.
 The assessment may incorporate self-assessment questionnaires, vulnerability scans, scans for confidential information, and penetration testing.
 Findings and recommendations shall be provided to the owners and custodians of the information assets and shall also be presented to the VPIT for sharing with the president as appropriate (see TAC 202.71(a)).

 INFORMATION ASSET MANAGEMENT PROCEDURES

 As stated in Section 01.02, the university’s information resources are strategic and vital assets that must be available when needed and protected commensurate with their value.
 In this policy, the university has identified specific actions required to achieve these objectives.
 The university has also articulated the owner, custodian, and user roles to clearly distinguish the parties responsible and accountable for taking those actions, in consultation with the IRM and ISO.

 - The university (and consequently the state of Texas) is the legal owner of all the university’s information assets.
 As a practical matter, the university delegates specific ownership responsibilities to those with day-to-day oversight of the information asset.
-For example, for a shared file system hosted on a departmental server, both the file share and the computer are owned by the department.
+For example, for a shared file system hosted on a departmental server, ownership for both the file share and the computer are the responsibility of the department.
 Conversely, ownership is split for departmental file shares hosted on Technology Resources servers in the data center (i.e., the shared directories and their contents are owned by the department and the host computer and related disk storage are owned by Technology Resources).